Biography

 Gemma has a diverse teaching background with a particular focus on nursing, health and social care and interprofessional education in the online environment.
 She is also interested in the use of participatory social media technologies such as blogging for reflection in partnership with students, including the use of this to teach research methods and theory.
 In complement to her research interests, critical realist principles and embedding these into pedagogic practices are part of her approach to the design and delivery of online materials.

 Gemma has many years’ experience in the validation, development, design and delivery of online focused modules and programmes.
 She was production chair for module K*234 Healthcare theory for practice and K*805 Advancing professional practice.
-She has extensive knowledge of apprenticeship quality, governance and compliance having been programme leader for the Foundation Degree in Nursing Associate Practice (apprenticeship) for six years and now for BSc (Hons) Nursing (apprenticeship).
+She has extensive knowledge of regulatory (NMC) and apprenticeship quality, governance and compliance having been programme leader for the Foundation Degree in Nursing Associate Practice (apprenticeship) for six years and now for BSc (Hons) Nursing (apprenticeship).

 Impact and engagement